TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsViaRowReduction.md

 # Determinants via row reduction

 In this section we will first consider the effect of row operations on the value of a determinant.
-This leads the way to a more efficient way to compute $n\times n$ determinants.
+This leads the way to a more efficient way to compute $n\times n$-determinants.

 It also leads the way to two very important properties of determinants, namely